First Guardrail

 Creating and activating your first Guardrail

-What are Guardrails are policies built for infrastructure, embedded into your developer workflows.
+Guardrails are policies built for infrastructure, embedded into your developer workflows.

 Use Guardrails to define rules that are enforced as part of your existing CI pipeline and expose those rules to developers as part of Blueprint forms.
 Build highly custom workflows, take context into account, and route Terraform that violates your Guardrails for approval.